flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

 ### 3.6 Loops - Do-While

-- While and for test termination condition at the top
+- While and for test termination condition at the top.
-- `do-while` tests at the bottom *after*
+- `do-while` tests at the bottom *after*.
-  - ensures at least one pass
+  - ensures at least one pass.
 - Syntax:

 ```C